wandb/weave/docs/docs/guides/evaluation/scorers.md

 Scorers must return a dictionary and can return multiple metrics, nested metrics and non-numeric values such as texted returned from a LLM-evaluator about its reasoning.

 ## Function-based Scorers
-These are functions, decorated with @weave.op that return a dictionary.
-They're great for simple evaluations:
+These are functions decorated with `@weave.op` that return a dictionary.
+They're great for simple evaluations like:

 ```python
 @weave.op